VietnamMUN/vietnammun.github.io/_team/viet-than.md

 ---

 Very frequently, Viet doesn't know what he is doing.
 But he keeps on doing it anyway just to see what happens.

+Viet is the father I never had, the brother I never knew I needed--a savior of humanity unbeknownst to himself.
+He should send me legos now that I am into the idea.